-Assessment method: Efforts are continuing to expand the communication efforts amongst faculty, staff and students.
+Assessment method: Efforts are continuing to expand the communication efforts amongst faculty, staff, and students.
 Social activities are also planned to foster a better sense of community.
 Feedback from the @Work survey will be used to assess the effectiveness of these measures

-Results: The COVID-19 situation has resulted in a prohibition of planned social activities.
+Results: The CoVID-19 situation resulted in a prohibition of planned social activities.
 The annual department BBQ was canceled.
-We were also unable to hold farewell parties for those faculty and staff who retired last year.
+We were also unable to hold farewell parties for those faculty and staff who retired.
 While Zoom-related activities were initiated in some cases, these proved less than satisfactory.
+In the fall semester of 2022, we had the department BBQ for the first time in three years, and a planned department retreat will serve another important social role.
+The new graduate students have been welcomed with a luncheon and a 3MT competition was recently completed for the students.

-Analysis of results and reflection: The COVID-19 situation has severely hampered our efforts.
-While efforts have been made to use Zoom and other methods to continue with our previous efforts, these have proven less effective.
+Analysis of results and reflection: The CoVID-19 situation severely hampered our efforts in this area.
+Zoom and other methods proved less effective for department communication and engagement.
+In-person activities are considered far more engaging.